ant-design/ant-design-pro-site/docs/style.en-US.md

 Two points need to be noted:

 - The imported antd component class name is not translated by CSS Modules, so the overridden class name `.ant-select-selection` must be put in `:global`.
-- Because of the previous note, the coverage is global.
+- Because of the previous note, the override is global.
 To avoid affecting other Select components, the setting needs to be wrapped by an extra classname to add range restriction.